CumulusNetworks/docs/content/cumulus-netq-48/Monitor-Operations/Monitor-DPUs.md

 {{<figure src="/images/netq/dev-dpu-large-utilization-42.png" width="700">}}

 Expand the card to its largest size to view a list of installed packages and RoCE counters for a given DPU.
+You can filter RoCE information by physical port, priority port, RoCE extended, RoCE, and peripheral component interconnect (PCI).

 ## Related Information

-To read more about NVIDIA BlueField DPUs and the DOCA Telemetry Service, refer to the {{<exlink url="https://docs.nvidia.com/doca/sdk/doca-telemetry-service/index.html" text="DOCA SDK Documentation">}}.
+- {{<link title="Threshold-Crossing Events Reference#dpu-roce" text="DPU RoCE threshold-crossing events reference">}}